xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/snmove.1.rst

 \ **-l|-**\ **-liteonly**\

  Use this option to ONLY synchronize any AIX statelite files from the primary server to the backup server for the nodes.
-It will not do the actual moving of thre nodes the the backup servers.
+It will not do the actual moving of the nodes to the backup servers.

 \ **-P|-**\ **-postscripts**\

- Specifies a list of extra postscripts to be run on the nodes after the nodes are moved over to the new serive node.
+ Specifies a list of extra postscripts to be run on the nodes after the nodes are moved over to the new service node.
 If \ **all**\  is specified, all the postscripts defined in the postscripts table will be run for the nodes.
 The specified postscripts must be stored under /install/postscripts directory.